Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/twitch/globals/IncrementOrCreateTwitchUsersVarById.md

 ---
+description: |
-description: Increments the value of a specific user global variable for a specified Twitch user, by ID.
-If the variable doesn't exist, it creates a new one
+  Increments the values of Twitch user variables for a list of user IDs.
+  If a variable does not exist for a user, a new one is created.
 version: 0.2.4
+parameters:
+  - name: userIds
+    descriptions: A List<string> of the user ids you want to increment the variables of
+  - name: varName
+    description: Name of the user variable
+  - name: value
+    description: Value of how much the user variables should be increased by
+  - name: persisted
+    description: |
+      - `true` - Persisted user variables will be affected
+      - `false` - Non-persisted user variable will be affected
 ---